reubenscratton/oaknut/README.md

 Immediate Todos
 ---------------
-- Linux urlrequest
+- Linux: fix keyboard input processing (backspace doesnt work)
-- Initial non-ref documentation
+- Linux: fix text measurement.
+Somethings way off somewhere.
-- Clean target
+- Linux: fix VSCode generator
-- Sample : Hello world
+- Windows bindings & DX renderer
-- Sample : Todo list
+- Add CodeBlocks project generator
-- Project template
+- Get reference docs to acceptable state
-- Fix imageview bug I just added.
-Maybe move or remove the BitmapProvider thing, I don't think renderops should support being notified like that.
-It's a view-level responsibility to obtain the Bitmap to be shown, then create the renderop for it.
+- CLion: what can we do about the broken 'clean' command?
+No way to clean custom targets
-- Standardize on one word for image/bitmap/texture.
-"Image" is currently my preferred option.
+- ImageView: Maybe move or remove BitmapProvider, am not sure renderops should be concerned with being notified.
+It's a view-level responsibility to obtain the Bitmap to be shown, *then* create the renderop for it.

 Medium-term Roadmap
 -------------------
-- Initial 0.1 release to interested devs
+- Sample : Todo list
-- Windows bindings
+- New Project template, i.e. you can run 'oaknut/build/createproj ~/helloworld'
 - Build a proper UI widget library
 - Extend Canvas as far as possible